Deploy COS for robotics server in the cloud¶

 Let’s proceed with the installation.

-1. Install MicroK8s
+1. Install MicroK8s¶

-Install the microk8s
+Install the microk8s snap with:

 sudo snap install microk8s --channel 1.31-strict

-Add the user to the microk8s
+Add the user to the microk8s group for unprivileged access and

-group for unprivileged access and give use permission to read the ~/.kube
+give use permission to read the ~/.kube director:

 sudo adduser $USER snap_microk8s